DDDEastMidlandsLimited/dddem-blog/_posts/2020-06-21-covid-decision.md

 Sponsors are being offered the opportunity to carry over their sponsorship to 2021 and to continue supporting the event.
 There are still more opportunities to sponsor the conference and we are taking this opportunity to reassess the sponsorship pack and come up with ideas for what we can do to make the 2021 event bigger and better than what we had planned for 2020.

-### What will you do with the extra time?

-The good news about postponement is that the team now have extra time to plan a great event.
-Will will be revisiting what we are offering in the sponsorship, considering what more we can do to improve the accessibility of this event, and what we can offer all our attendees and sponsors.

-We will also be looking into how we can encourage submissions from more people and reach out to any communities we haven't been able to previously.

 <br/>
 <img src="/assets/img/2020-06-21/conf.jpg" alt="The Audience at DDD East Midlands" width="100%"/>
 <center>